reviczky/northumbria/modules/research/group_report.md

 \blank[line]

 For this, the group met in person on Saturday 2nd of July at Pizza Union.
-Further communcation channels included voice over IP calls (Skype) and instand messaging (WhatsApp group) for the coordination.
+Further communication channels included voice over IP calls (Skype) and instant messaging (WhatsApp group) for the coordination.

 \blank[line]